anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

    In a Java FEEL expression it is possible to access SPIN values via SPIN Java API \
    **Action-Item:** Add documentation to migration guide \
    **Effort:** Easy-pick
-5. Joda DateTime (with timezone) cannot be compared anymore \
+5. Joda DateTime (with timezone) can be compared \
    **Action-Item:** Make it work \
    **Effort:** Easy-pick